-- 1. The College appears to have reasonable teaching loads (e.g. a faculty member obtained her PhD while being employed at the College) which decrease as the faculty member moves upward the ranks.
-However, in the case of BBC core faculty, there is an imbalance since high number of courses are taught from few professors (2 or 3).
-This is a suggestion for the College to take into consideration. - 2.
+- 1. The College appears to have reasonable teaching loads (e.g. a faculty member obtained her PhD while being employed at the College) which decrease as the faculty member moves upward the ranks. - 2.
 The College encourages research activities in a number of ways including full support for conference attendance and such activities can augment staff's professional development.
 However, it was not clear whether such support is provided on a need to basis or whether there is a research budget per faculty member at the start of each academic year. - 3.
 Research activity appears to be seen favourably for promotion and this creates additional incentives for staff development. - 4.
 There appears to be a good balance between young and experienced faculty members.
 The experienced faculty have been with the College for a long time, which implies a good working environment that is beneficial to the program. - 5.
 It seems that the outcome of teaching is being monitored and taken seriously by the institution and that any issues or problems are professionally and effectively taken care of.
 There is also a good process of evaluation of the faculty by both students and the Head of the Department.